Lionel Messi: 2023–present: 8th Ballon d'Or, all-time assists record and MLS champion

-Messi made his 2023 debut for the club in a Leagues Cup match against Cruz Azul, scoring with a free-kick in stoppage time for a victory.
-DeAndre Yedlin, the previous captain of Inter Miami, gave his armband to Messi, who took over as team captain.
-After scoring nine goals in his first six games for Miami, Messi led the team to the club's first-ever trophy, as it won the Leagues Cup final against Nashville SC.
-Messi made his MLS debut against the New York Red Bulls.
-Miami would miss the playoffs, finishing 14th in the Eastern Conference, having gone winless in their last seven games.
-On 30 October 2023, following his World Cup win with Argentina and Ligue 1 trophy with PSG, Messi was awarded a record-extending eighth Ballon d'Or.
+After Messi joined Inter Miami, the club's games began selling out.
+The frenzy over his arrival was dubbed "Messimania", and Inter Miami's No. 10 Messi jersey became the best-selling jersey in the league, and nearly the best-selling in the world.
+Messi was made the team captain of his new club, and began the 2023 season by scoring nine goals in his first six games.
+He led Inter Miami to their first-ever trophy as they defeated Nashville SC in the Leagues Cup final.
+Miami missed the MLS playoffs, however, finishing second to last in the Eastern Conference.
+On 30 October 2023, following his World Cup win with Argentina and Ligue 1 trophy with Paris Saint-Germain, Messi was awarded a record eighth Ballon d'Or.
 He was also named Time Athlete of the Year, the first footballer ever to win the award.